simonbaird/weekly-wrap/prompt.md

 ## Gathering Jira details

-- The Jira project name is "EC".
-Use the `list_boards` mcp tool to find the board id of the scrum board for this project.
+- Use the `list_boards` mcp tool to find the board id of the scrum board for the "EC" project.
+Set `the project_key_or_id` param to the project name.
 - With the board id from the previous step, use the `get_sprints_by_name` mcp tool with the `state` param set to "active" to find the name and sprint id of the current sprint.